Determining the outcomes of the STP Final Year Assessment

 Determining an overall outcome for the assessment

-The mean of all of the station pass marks within a specialty will determine the overall pass mark for the assessment for each specialty.
-Trainees scoring more than the overall pass mark will be awarded a pass for the assessment (provided that they have also passed at least 3 of the specialist stations and 1 of the core stations).
-Trainees therefore may not need to pass every station to achieve the minimum threshold required to be successful in the assessment.
+Trainees are required to pass at least 5 of the 7 stations in the assessment and must pass at least 3 of the specialist stations and 1 of the core stations.
+Trainees therefore do not need to pass every station to achieve the minimum threshold required to be successful in the assessment.

 Trainees who receive a fail outcome in the assessment will have an opportunity to re-sit, according to the terms outlined in the Assessment Regulations.